majabojarska/blog/content/pve_e1000e_hangups.md

 Searching the web for that error shows it's likely caused by a fault in TCP checksum offloading.

+### NIC driver/configuration comparison

 Before proceeding, let's compare the NICs and the corresponding configurations across my Linux servers, just to make sure.

-### NIC driver/configuration comparison

-Here's how I grabbed all of the necessary information from a single host:
+Here's how I grabbed the necessary information from a single host:

 ```sh
 # Dump NIC kernel driver and firmware info